Hi reader! We’ve blinked and the New Year is upon us. Let’s take a moment to look back and recap 2023.

 I gravitated towards spending a lot of time outdoors in December, and have continued to do so.
 Whether walking the dog, hiking in the bush, lying in the sun, catching a sunset or standing barefoot on the grass, time in nature has been very cathartic.

-That concludes the first edition of N&T in Real Life.
+That concludes the year’s round-up.
 I’d like to take a moment to say a massive thank you to those, both new and long-standing, who have supported N&T the last year.

 N&T has been a creative passion project for years, so it’s still hard to believe it’s now my full-time gig.
 Your remakes, comments and kind reviews mean so much, and have enabled me to take this jump.
 Thank you again, and again, and again.